MS-102 Data Architecture: The Brutal Truth About Where Data Lives

 Final Thought

-Mastering the SC-900 to MS-102 Transition: Data Architecture is the final step in moving from security theory to admin reality
+Mastering the MS-102 Data Architecture is the final step in moving from security theory to admin reality.

 SC-900 teaches you that data matters.
 MS-102 teaches you where data lives and why guessing is dangerous.